General

 Ultimate Rides Can Help With All Your Vehicle Needs

 If you have read through all of this and decide you’d like to drive a lifted truck, we’re here to help.
 Ultimate Rides is located about an hour south of Chicago, and anyone is able to bring their vehicle in to us for an upgrade.
 Along with that, we also sell custom trucks, SUVs and cars.
 We deliver those vehicles anywhere across the United States, and you’ll have a chance to fully customize the vehicle before we send it to you.
-For more information on how all of this works, you can give us a call at 815-634-3900.
-If you’re ever in the area, we encourage you to come and see us at 38 W. Division St., Coal City, IL 60416.
+For more information on how all of this works, you can give us a call at 815-942-4000.
+If you’re ever in the area, we encourage you to come and see us at 120 S Hickory St, Braidwood, IL 60408.
 Our friendly team is here to help you find exactly the vehicle you want.

 Two Brothers With a Dream, Building The Best Ultimate Rides